Leverage Agile Methodology for Initiative Prioritization and Productivity

 A project is composed of a series of tasks, and not all tasks hold the same level of importance.

-Agile plays a major role in identifying the tasks critical to success and setting the hierarchy of being most valuable.
+Agile plays a major role in identifying the tasks critical to success and setting the hierarchy of what is most valuable.
 Every task is evaluated on its impact, objectives, and urgency, and is managed and organized in a way that aligns with delivering value to the customer.

 The explanation of how agile facilitates initiative prioritization is: